 To make sure that our clients are able to afford proper representation in their pursuit for justice, our personal injury law firm operates on a contingency fee basis.
 This means that if you choose to hire our lawyers, there is never any cost to you until we are able to successfully obtain a favorable outcome for your claim, whether this is through a jury verdict or a settlement.
 If we fail to do this, you do not owe us any fees.

-For more information on the legal rights which may be available to Alabama armored truck accident victims and their families or to schedule a confidential, no-obligation consultation with a member of our legal team, please complete the Free Case Review form on this page.
+For more information on the legal rights which may be available to Alabama armored truck accident victims and their families or to schedule a confidential, no-obligation consultation with a member of our legal team, please complete the Free Case Review form.